karakays/lfcs/README.md

 * SSD

 ##### Device naming scheme `/dev/sd{order}{partition}`
-* `/dev/sd*` is disk device file which could be of type SCSI, SATA or USB.
+* `/dev/sd*` is the entire disk device file which could be of type SCSI, SATA or USB.
 Following letter identifies the order, `/dev/sda` is the first device, `/dev/sdb` the second etc. The number refers to partition number, `/dev/sda2` is the second partition on `/dev/sda`.

-* SSD device naming scheme is `/dev/nvme{order}n{ns}p{part}`. {order} represents order, `/dev/nvme0n1` is the first SSD device, `/dev/nvm1n1` the second etc. {ns} is the namespace and {part} is the partition number, e.g. `/dev/nvme0n1p1` represents device nvme0, with namespace 1 and partition 1.
+* SSD device naming scheme is `/dev/nvme{order}n{ns}p{part}`. {order} represents order, `/dev/nvme0n1` is the first entire disk device, `/dev/nvm1n1` the second etc. {ns} is the namespace and {part} is the partition number, e.g. `/dev/nvme0n1p1` represents device nvme0, with namespace 1 and partition 1.

 `blkid` reports block device attributes.